informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

-Most of the above is about checking the signatures and voting power in commits, but we also need to perform other validation checks, like that the validator set hashes match what are in the header, and the lite client's trusted state actually hasn't expired.
+Most of the above is about checking the signatures and voting power in commits, but we also need to perform other validation checks, like that the validator set hashes match what are in the header, and the light client's trusted state actually hasn't expired.
 Pure functions for all of these checks should be provided.

-Some things are left explicitly unvalidated as they have minimal bearing on the correctness of the lite client.
+Some things are left explicitly unvalidated as they have minimal bearing on the correctness of the light client.
 These include:

 - LastCommitHash
 	- In the skipping case, it's not possible to verify the header refers to the correct previous block without reverting to the sequential case.
 So in the sequential case, we don't validate this either.
-If it's incorrect, in indicates the validators are misbehaving, though we can only detect it as a lite client if there's a fork.
+If it's incorrect, in indicates the validators are misbehaving, though we can only detect it as a light client if there's a fork.
 - BlockID
-	- As mentioned, this includes a merkle root of the entire block and is not verifiable without downloading the whole block, which would defeat the purpose of the lite client!
+	- As mentioned, this includes a merkle root of the entire block and is not verifiable without downloading the whole block, which would defeat the purpose of the light client!
 - Time
 	- Verifying the time would require us to download the commit for the previous block, and to take the median of the timestamps from that commit.
-This would add significant overhead to the lite client (an extra commit to validate for every block!).
-If the time is incorrect, in indicates that the validators are explicitly violating the protocol rules in a detectable way which full nodes should detect in the first place and shouldn't forward to lite clients, so there would probably be bigger issues at foot.
+This would add significant overhead to the light client (an extra commit to validate for every block!).
+If the time is incorrect, in indicates that the validators are explicitly violating the protocol rules in a detectable way which full nodes should detect in the first place and shouldn't forward to light clients, so there would probably be bigger issues at foot.

-There are likely a few other instances of things the lite client is not validating that it in theory could but likely indicate some larger problem afoot that the client can't do anything about anyways.
+There are likely a few other instances of things the light client is not validating that it in theory could but likely indicate some larger problem afoot that the client can't do anything about anyways.
 Hence we really only focus on the correctness of commits and validator sets and detecting forks!

 ### API